mmyers/eug/EU3_Scenario_Editor/Readme.txt

 ====================

 1. Unzip somewhere.
-2. Edit config.txt so that maindir points to your game installation.
-If you're using a mod, edit the moddir entry also.
-   Or you can double-click config.bat to get a graphical editor if you have Java 1.6.
-3. Double-click scen-ed.bat.
-A dialog will appear asking whether you want to load a saved game.
-If you select "Yes", you will then be asked to choose the saved game file.
+2. Double-click scen-ed.bat.
+3. Choose which game you want in the upper left dropdown, then browse to the location where that game is installed.
+   Then select a mod (if desired) and choose a saved game (if desired).
+4. Click OK to begin.

 Click on a province, and its name should be shown at the bottom of the window.
 Click "Show province history" or simply double-click a province to display